 She was curator and art consultant at Fine Art Consultancy where she project managed site specific commissions and exhibitions in the UK, as well as artist residencies and exchange programmes between the UK and Japan.
 Previously, she did a 3-month internship at Sotheby’s London, Modern Art Department.

-She has written numerous reviews and essays in international art periodicals, including Art in America, Third Text, zingmagazine, Time Out Athens, Kathimerini and The Art Magazine.
+She has written numerous reviews and essays in international art periodicals, including Art in America, Third Text, The Art Newspaper (Greece), zingmagazine, Time Out Athens, Kathimerini and The Art Magazine.
 Catalogue essays include an ‘in-conversation’ for Zineb Sedira’s solo show at the Cornerhouse, Manchester, 2004 and an interview with Jenny Marketou for Mar De Fondo curated by Rosa Martinez, 1998.

 Tina was on the judging panel for the 2017 NEON Curatorial Award and is a member of AWITA and Female Founders Hive Mind.

-After Cheltenham College and working in the City as a Lloyds of London Liability Broker for a number of years, Alistair studied Business (BA Oxford Brookes University) and undertook a number of art courses.
+After Cheltenham College and working in the City as a Lloyds of London Liability Broker for a number of years, Alistair studied Business (BA Oxford Brookes University) and undertook a number of art courses, deciding to pursue his life long interest in art.
 He is a co-founding director of HS Projects.

 Previously he was co-founding director at Howick Contemporary Art which aimed to fill a gap in providing high quality art consultancy services for corporations, developers and collectors.
-During that time, he devised a number of art strategies as well as curating and project managing a number of prestigious public art commissions.
+During that time he was able to build up a loyal client base, devising a number of art strategies as well as curating and project managing a number of prestigious public art commissions.

 Alistair worked with over 1,450 artists and delivered a number of annual exhibition programmes that ran for between 10 to 15 years.
 During that period, he showcased the work of established and emerging artists, including Carey Young, Nikolaj Bendix Skyum Larsen, Sophie von Hellermann, Cullinan Richards, Zatorski + Zatorski, Michael Samuels, Gordon Cheung, Alan Brooks, Magali Fowler and Jenny Chong.